HaKfar HaYarok: History

-HaKfar HaYarok has taken steps towards becoming an experimental youth village, with the support of Ministry of Education.
+HaKfar HaYarok has taken steps towards becoming an experimental youth village, with the support of the Ministry of Education.
 This program is based on environmental leadership.

 Schools

 Anthroposophical school

 Within the village there is an anthroposophical school: the Waldorf Urim school, which houses a teacher training seminary and a kindergarten that operates according to the Waldorf (or Steiner) method.

 College

 The college offers one-year and two-year courses.

 Junior high school

 The Junior High School, which includes 7th, 8th Grade Mofet Science Classes, is intended for highly motivated students with scientific orientation.
 The program includes classes in mathematics, chemistry or biology, computers, chess.
 The Mofet section prepares students for matriculation exams in the 10th and 11th grades, enabling them to start their higher education during the 11th-12th grades.

 The high school offers a unique program called "Manhigut" ("leadership"), that emphasizes the less scientific more humanic classes.

 The Junior High School also offers a 7th and 9th Grade Life Science program, which focuses on biology and animal behavior.

 The high-school is one of the most advanced of its kind, incorporating advanced teaching methods and following the "22 Project" framework, using demonstrates alternative methods of teaching and student assessment.
 The school offers various majors in life-sciences, agriculture, music, multimedia, fashion design, computer-aided vehicle diagnostics, electronics, and information systems.